li-group/scChat/README.md

 # Overview
 <a name="overview"></a>
 ## Motivation
 Data-driven methods such as unsupervised and supervised learning are essential tools in single-cell RNA sequencing (scRNA-seq) analysis.
-However, these methods often lack the ability to incorporate research context, which can lead to missed insights. scChat addresses this by integrating contextualized conversation with data analysis to provide a deeper understanding of experimental results.
+However, these methods often lack the ability to incorporate research context, which can lead to overlooked insights. scChat addresses this by integrating contextualized conversation with data analysis to provide a deeper understanding of experimental results.
 It supports the exploration of research hypotheses and generates actionable insights for future experiments.

 Please read our [scChat paper](https://www.biorxiv.org/content/10.1101/2024.10.01.616063v1) for more motivation and details about how the scChat works.